How to become the laziest sysadmin with PDQ Deploy and Inventory

 A smart, lazy individual doesn't necessarily suffer from a lack of motivation, and they don't shy away from difficult tasks.
 Instead of procrastinating, they seek to complete their tasks as quickly as possible to get them out of the way.
-The key attribute that defines smart, lazy people is that they try to accomplish everything as efficiently as possible.
 They'll exert extra effort in the pursuit of efficiency.
 Manual processes are the bane of smart, lazy people, and automation is their goal.

-With those differences made clear, let's find out how PDQ Inventory and PDQ Deploy can help you become the (smart) laziest sysadmin at your office.
+With those differences made clear, let's find out how PDQ Inventory and PDQ Deploy can help you become the smartest lazy sysadmin at your office.

 Working smarter, not harder

 PDQ Inventory and PDQ Deploy were designed for sysadmins who live by the philosophy, "work smarter, not harder."
 If you're short-staffed, you don't have the resources to manage your systems manually.
 Instead, let Inventory and Deploy automate much of your current workflow, leaving you time to focus on more important things.

 This first step on your journey to lazy greatness is to make sure you've got all your computers in PDQ Inventory.
 The simplest way to do this is to synchronize PDQ Inventory with Active Directory.

 With PDQ Inventory open, click Options > Preferences

 Click Include Container

 Select the containers you want to synchronize with Inventory and click OK.
 You can use ALT + left-click or SHIFT + left-click to select multiple containers